meglecz/mkCOInr/doc/content/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sequences can be trimmed to a specific region of the COI gene by the :ref:`select_region.pl <select_region_reference>` script.
-To define the region, you can either give a fasta file with sequences covering the region of interest, or you can detect them automatically by e-pcr, as it is in this example.
+To define the region, you can either give a fasta file with sequences trimmed to the region of interest,
+or you can detect it automatically by e-pcr.

 .. _select_region_e_pcr_custom_tutorial:

-Select region using e_pcr option
+Select region using the e_pcr option
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The primers used in this example are amplifying a Leray fragment (ca. 313 nt of the second half of the barcode region).
+The primers used in this example are amplifying a Leray fragment (ca. 313 bp of the second half of the barcode region).

 .. code-block:: bash